orvi-tmp/learning-c-with-pebble/chapter05.md

 In this example, the semicolon after the while specification will cause the while loop to run an empty statement infinitely.

 Most infinite loops happen because of errors in your code.
 Perhaps, like above, an assignment is used instead of an equality.
 Or, perhaps, the condition used in a while loop is always true because of code somewhere else.
-Infinite loops can be hard track down.
+Infinite loops can be hard to track down.
 The key is to work with the variables in the loop conditional parts and make sure you know their values.

 Occasionally, however, an infinite loop can be useful, especially when combined with a break statement.
 There are situations where the decision to terminate a loop must occur in the middle of the loop body, not at the beginning or the end.
 In these cases, a break statement is needed -- with an if statement attached -- to terminate the loop.